Welcome to LoboBITES

 Q: How soon will I know after the preliminary rounds if I'll be advancing to the final?

-A: Contestants can expect to hear back no later than November 5.
+A: Contestants can expect to hear back no later than 24 hours after the last presentation.

 Q: Can I invite friends, family, and colleagues to view my preliminary round and/or the final?